lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/5_Setup_CI-CD.md

  - CloudBuild will utilitze custom build triggers for CI/CD scenarios

 ### How to do this
- - Perform the steps in this article 'Gitops CI/CD with Cloud Build and Source Repositories' - [link](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build)
+ - DO the steps in this article 'Gitops CI/CD with Cloud Build and Source Repositories' - [link](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build)
- - Use the mindmap to see (and be able to try out) the configuration steps needed to build a GCP serverless CI/CD pipeline - [link](https://app.mindmup.com/map/_v2/a4de55c088c511e9bbc6db11d9e2a10a)
+ - USE the mindmap to see (and be able to try out) the configuration steps needed to build a GCP serverless CI/CD pipeline - [link](https://app.mindmup.com/map/_v2/a4de55c088c511e9bbc6db11d9e2a10a)

   [![ci-cd](/images/ci-cd.png)]()

 ### How to verify you've done it
- - Push updated application or configuration code to your Source Repo with a CloudBuild trigger
+ - PUSH updated application or configuration code to your Source Repo with a CloudBuild trigger
- - Verify updated service and application code works as expected via manual or automated tests
+ - VERIFY updated service and application code works as expected via manual or automated tests
- - Review associated service logs
+ - REVIEW associated service logs

 ### Other Things to Know